 A VLAN can be used when devices inside the vehicle require VLAN tagging for their operation, or the vehicle LAN has a switch with VLAN tagging enabled.
 If a vehicle has VLANs configured, or four Ethernet ports are not enough, they can be multiplied by using a switch and VLAN tagging.

-For information on VLAN configuration settings see VLAN Settings on page 82.
+For information on VLAN configuration settings see Appendix A.6.3 - VLAN Settings.